Chair (2026-2027)

 Email: ugaffairs.cpastudentsection@gmail.com

-Sarah Gallant is a fourth-year Bachelor of Science student majoring in Psychology at Dalhousie University in Halifax, NS, with plans to pursue an Honours thesis in her fifth year.
+Sarah Gallant is a fifth-year Bachelor of Science student majoring in Psychology at Dalhousie University in Halifax, NS.
+She is currently completing her Honours thesis under the supervision of Dr. Natalie Rosen.
 Her research interests include couples and intimacy, sexual health, psychopathology, and eating disorders.
 Sarah has volunteered with several organizations, including Best Buddies and Play4All, reflecting her passion for inclusivity and community engagement.
 She also enjoys traveling, baking, spending time with family and friends, and reading!

 University of Saskatchewan